Syllabus for the Gateless Academy

 • Should you go indie or big four?

-• Do you need a proposal and, if so, how do you build a killer one that stands out and actually SELLS?
+• Do you need a proposal and, if so, how do you build one that stands out and actually SELLS?

 • What does a bestselling query look like?